spinnaker/kleat/README.md

   `roleProviderType` under each configurable role provider.
 This field can be removed as it was only used internally by Halyard and does not affect the generated config.
+- The `[provider].bakeryDefaults.images` field in the `halconfig` allows a user to specify the images that will be available to use as base images.
+Halyard would merge any images specified here with the default images defined in the microservice, which is not how any of the other list entries behaved.
+Kleat will treat this field as all other fields; if this field is specified, its value will override the default images.

 #### Optional Changes